KIngSimeone/womens-health/README.md

 **Just a note `Token` is required in the request headers to use below endpoints.**

-Below is the endpoint to determine current the period cycle of a user based on date:
+Below is the endpoint to determine current the period cycle of a user based on date: `GET`, `localhost:8000/v1/women/cycle-event?date=2020-07-25`
-`localhost:8000/v1/women/cycle-event?date=2020-07-25`